How to Apply Natural Looking Makeup: Getting Around a School Makeup Ban

 Have Small Eyes or Wear Glasses?

-Trace a line of shimmery brown eye liner VERY close to upper lash line & smudge.
-This will add depth to eyes without adding a noticeable stripe of color.
-Try Urban Decay’s 24/7 Eye Pencil in Underground.
+If you have small or almond shaped eyes, going without eye liner can make you look tired and uninterested.
+Give some lift to your peepers by tracing a line of shimmery brown eye liner VERY close to upper lash line & smudge it into a slight wing at the outer corners.
+This adds depth and lift to eyes, without adding a noticeable stripe of obvious color.
+Try Urban Decay’s 24/7 Eye Pencil in Underground - which is a bronzed brown color that looks incredibly natural.
 Curl lashes and use just 1 coat of waterproof mascara, to hold curl all day.
 This is a simple and virtually makeup-free way to help your eyes stand out!

 Sweep on a bit of lip stain.
 These dry to a natural finish – so it will look like your real lip color, only a bit more pigmented.
-Just don’t buy a shade that’s too outrageous.
+Just don’t buy a shade that’s too outrageous or bright, and avoid using lip liner.
 Stick with light beige or medium pinks that won’t look obvious, like Ulta’s Double Duty Lipstain in Suspense or Fantasy.
+Top with a clear gloss, as most schools don't object to non-tinted cosmetics.

 Makeup Streaks & Fades by Noon?